Fluorescence Spectrometers

 Course on time-resolved fluorescence

 PicoQuant annually holds the European short course on "Principles and Applications of Time-resolved Fluorescence Spectroscopy".
-The course is intended for individuals wishing an in-depth introduction to the principles of fluorescence spectroscopy and its applications to the Life Sciences.
-The course is held in cooperation with Prof. J.R.
-Lakowicz from the Center of Fluorescence Spectroscopy (CFS) in Baltimore and consists of lectures as well as instrumentation and software hands-on training.
+The course is intended for individuals wishing an in-depth introduction to the principles of fluorescence spectroscopy and its applications to the life sciences.
 For details see the course website.

 Optical configuration |